SAKryukov/vscode-markdown-calculator/docs/article.md

 ## Motivation

-SA???
+These days, we can photograph using a cell phone, browse the Web using a refrigerator, and talk to our vacuum cleaner.
+Having said that, what can we use as a calculator?
+Probably, something as natural, first of all, some text editor.

+Something else?
+Yes, [another suitable tool would be a browser](https://github.com/SAKryukov/javascript-playground).
+But now, let's see what can we do with a text editor.

+Here, it would be a good time to say that people using computers usually don't have something useful to do the calculations.
+Indeed, how can we call a calculator a usual Windows or Linux application called "Calculator"?
+Obviously, the main purpose of such an application was to demonstrate how difficult life before computers was: a user had only a few digits on a tiny low-contrast black-and-white screen and had to press buttons, not really seeing what's going on.
+To make it even less convenient with the computer simulation, a user is forced to click on those buttons with a mouse.

+So, I present my extension to the very convenient feature-rich text editor, open-source cross-platform [Visual Studio Code](https://code.visualstudio.com).
+This extension based on [Markdown](https://en.wikipedia.org/wiki/Markdown) is closer to the natural way of doing calculations we know from our elementary school: take a piece of paper or a notebook and write some steps of the calculations line by line.
+We need to write those lines with numbers and arithmetic operators between the lines of the normal text when we write what we do: what's given, what steps we do, and what is are the final results.

+Let's see how we can do it.

 ## Usage

 Let's say, on this sunny spring day, you are sending a love letter, and you want to send a million  kisses at the end of it.
-Of course, you need a well-formatted and maintainable document, so you use Visual Studio Code with Markdown.
+Of course, you need a well-formatted and maintainable document, so you use [Visual Studio Code](https://code.visualstudio.com) with [Markdown](https://en.wikipedia.org/wiki/Markdown).

 Naturally, as an advanced engineer, you are not supposed to remember constants and not supposed to do anything manually.
 You would strongly prefer writing something like `10 ** 6` kisses.
 Or, if you are even more romantic than that, you may want to send `1 << 20` kisses, that is, one *megakiss*, or, speaking more accurately, one *[mebikiss](https://en.wikipedia.org/wiki/ISO/IEC_80000#Units_of_the_ISO_and_IEC_80000_series)*.